 By being direct and attacking the “scam” skepticism head-on, now this “Freedom checks” promo angle gets new life and gains an edge over the others that are still promising free money from the government (to which at this point, a prospect who’s now seen that same promise again and again is saying, “Yeah, right…”)

-The same evolution has been seen for years in the supplement market (take a look at the covers of several of my past supplement controls here).
-You can't just shout out a benefit-laden promise in your main headline, as your prospect has seen many promises like that before already.
+The same evolution has been seen for years in the supplement market.
+You can’t just shout out a benefit-laden promise in your main headline, as your prospect has seen many promises like that before already.

 Yours for smarter marketing,